LCA-EET/LCA/readme_new.md

 This mod allows Corwin to be added to the party in Shadows of Amn, and Caelar to be added in Throne of Bhaal.
 Players can either continue the romance they started with Corwin in Siege of Dragonspear, or they can start a new romance with her after her arrival in Athkatla.
 The mod adds more than 200 new dialogs spread across the four games of the Bhaalspawn saga.
 Moreover, there are dozens of new items, quests, and cutscenes to enjoy.
 The <a href="User%20Guide.pdf" target="_blank">User Guide</a> includes instructions on how to add Corwin and Caelar to your party.
 </p>
 <p>
 If you have any questions, or would like to provide feedback, please contact me at <a href="mailto:LCAMod@danielvalle.net">LCAMod@danielvalle.net</a>.
 Alternatively, you can post any concerns to the <a href="https://www.gibberlings3.net/forums/topic/36832-announcing-love-conquers-all-lca-%E2%80%93-corwin-romance-mod-for-eet" target="_blank">Gibberlings3 forum post</a>.
-I hope you enjoy playing this mod as much as I enjoyed creating it.
+I hope that you have as much enjoyment in playing this mod as I did in creating it.
 </p>

 ### New Quests